-If you’re struggling to pay your bills each month, you might have considered taking out a payday loan.
-These are short-term loans – usually between $100 and $1,500 – that some individuals take out in order to meet an unexpected payment.
-However, payday loans should not be your first option if you’re short on cash.
+You might be considering payday loans if you’re struggling to pay your bills each month.
 In fact, these loans can be extremely dangerous if you’re unaware of how they work.
 Below are three reasons why you should not consider a payday loan unless there are no other options available to you.

 It’s Easy To Become Dependent On Payday Loans

 What many people don’t realize is that it is incredibly easy to become dependent on payday loans.
 These loans are very expensive; for example, you might be charged between $21 to borrow $100, which means you’re paying back $121.
 However, this is only if you pay back the loan on time.
 Depending on how much money is borrowed, some individuals need to use their next paycheck in order to pay back the loan, meaning again they are unable to meet basic monthly payments.